 Want It All Mapped Out For You?

-If you don't want to spend hours planning (or risk missing the best conditions), I created a complete São Miguel travel guide designed to make this easy.
+If you don't want to spend hours planning (or risk missing the best conditions), my complete São Miguel guide makes travel planning easy.

 Inside, you'll get: